usgs/earthquake-detection-formats/format-docs/StationInfo.md

 * Type - A string that identifies this message as a StationInfo.
 * Site - An object containing the site for the station, see [Site](Site.md).
-* Latitude - A decimal number that identifies the latitude of this station in degrees.
-* Longitude - A decimal number that identifies the longitude of this station in degrees.
-* Elevation - A decimal number that identifies the elevation of this station in meters.

 **Optional Values:**